A Risk-Managed Steady-State Analysis to Assess the Impact of Power Grid Uncertainties: (RMSS)

 \subsection{The Risk-Managed Steady-State Analysis Problem}

-Consider an electric power grid consisting of buses connected by branches and transformers with a mix of reliable and essential generators and reliable and essential loads.
-A reliable generator is a mostly deterministic generating unit powered by coal, oil, natural gas, or nuclear energy.
-We can dispatch reliable generators readily when called.
-In contrast, an essential generator is a stochastic generating unit powered by wind or solar energy.
+Consider an electric power grid model consisting of buses connected by branches and transformers with a mix of stochastic and deterministic generators and loads.
+A deterministic generator model represents those that are fueled by coal, oil, natural gas, or nuclear energy.
+We can dispatch deterministic generators readily when called.
+In contrast, a stochastic generator represents variable and uncertain energy sources such as wind or solar.
 Loads operate similarly.
-A reliable load might be a commercial business or industrial plant, while an essential load might be an electric vehicle charging station in a future grid scenario.
-All essential loads and essential generators form the set of essential components.
+A deterministic load might be a commercial business or industrial plant, while a stochastic load might be an aggregation of electric vehicle charging stations in a future grid scenario.

-We can forecast the power we expect an essential generator to supply or an essential load to demand.
-Still, forecasting errors may result in inaccurate predictions.
-Essential generators and loads are crucial to system operation, and if they vary significantly and simultaneously from their expected real and reactive power setpoints, they could harm system operation.
-Since the powers of essential generators and loads are variable, we seek to identify their worst-case \essential{} and manage the risk of essential generators, loads, or other stochastic components simultaneously deviating from expected forecasts.
-If we identify worst-case \essential{} and \criticals{}, identify possible violations, and take corrective action, we have more than likely managed our risk.
-The objective of \RMSSShort{} is to solve this problem.
+We can forecast the power we expect stochastic generators to supply or stochastic loads to demand.
+System operators use forecasts to predict generation and load days in advance and up to 5 minutes in advance.
+The 5-minute forecasts for stochastic generation and load are reasonably accurate, but day-ahead forecasts are imprecise at best \cite{Mauch-2013, Hodge2013, Apt-2014}.
+Aggregation of forecast errors can mask the imprecision of day-ahead forecast errors at individual levels \cite{HABEN20191469, Jacob-2020, Souhaib-2021}.

+To demonstrate the inaccuracy of day-ahead forecasts, we plot the normalized day-ahead ERCOT wind power forecast errors against the wind power forecasts from June to August 2018 in Fig. \ref{fig:wind-forecasts-errors}.
+The data presented uses 125 existing wind sites.
+The National Renewable Energy Laboratory (NREL) created the forecast and actual synthetic wind power data. \cite{PERFORM-Forecasts} describes the methods used to create the data.

+The wind forecast error ($e$) is the forecast value ($F$) minus the actual wind power ($A$), stated as $e = F - A$.
+The installed wind capacity normalizes the forecast and actual wind power.
+Negative forecast errors represent under-forecasts, while positive errors represent over-forecasts.
+The plots show that forecasts systematically under-predict or over-predict the amount of wind power.
+The inaccuracy of forecasts illustrates the need for probabilistic analyses.

+DA forecasts for stochastic generators and loads will never be exact.
+Stochastic generators and loads are crucial to system operation today and will continue to be crucial moving forward.
+If stochastic generation and demand deviate significantly from forecasts, then the risk of operational violations increases.
+RMSS aims to help grid analysts quantify the risk of \crit{} operational violations due to forecast errors and identify the \stochps{} that produce operational violations.